Tuen Mun District

 The Miu Fat Buddhist Monastery was first constructed in 1950.
 Over the following two decades came the construction of the 3-storey Ten Thousand Buddhas Hall at a cost of $60 million.
 It took six years to complete, with its consecration ceremony held in May 1980.
 The Mahavira Hall, located on the top storey, has a floor height of about 20 metres.
 In the middle of the Hall, there are three gold-plated statues of the Buddha Sakyamuni, each of them is about 5-metre tall.
 Its interior walls are adorned with over 10 thousands of Buddha reliefs and a number of murals featuring a blend of Sino-Thai cultures, which are so magnificent and eye-catching.
 Higher up in the Hall are the Library of Buddhist Scriptures and the Attic of the Jade Buddha.
 On each side of the main entrance of the Hall is a 20-metre column carved with a dazzling lifelike giant gold-scaled dragon, making the building prominently imposing.
 The Monastery also has a kitchen serving mouthwatering vegetarian food for visitors.

 Adjoining the existing Ten Thousand Buddha Pagoda, the 45-metre high and 7-storey main complex of Miu Fat Buddhist Monastery has been built since 1999.
 It comprises a Buddhist shrine, a community hall, a library and cultural/welfare facilities.
 The complex is meticulously designed with Lotus Shrine on the top floor resembling a gigantic crystal lotus blossom viewed from afar.
-A ceremony was held in mid-March in 2010 to mark the completion of this electricity-saving and trendy Shrine.
+The construction of this electricity-saving and trendy Shrine was completed in mid-March in 2010.
 The lookout of the Shrine overlooks the landscape of Tuen Mun rural area.